 Check out this range map, it will give you an idea of how rare it is to see a Wood Stork in Maryland!

 Henslow’s Sparrows (Centronyx henslowii) are compact, secretive sparrows.
 This photo was made possible because of hormones!
 Seriously.
 This Henslow’s Sparrow remained on this perch for about 30 minutes, belting out its short, metallic, hiccup of a song — it was incessant!
 A few weeks before I took this photo, I had visited another location with several individual birds and they were not as vocal as the birds in this field.
 I walked past this one twice because I couldn’t believe it was so visible.
 Here’s a link to my Instagram photo of the bird.

 Fun fact: John Stevens Henslow, for whom the sparrow was named after, was a good friend of John James Audubon and a teacher of the Father of Evolution, Charles Darwin.

-All birds are good birds, but the summer birds in this post are particularly good for Maryland and great for my Big Year!
+All birds are good birds, but the birds in this post are particularly good for Maryland and great for my Big Year!
 Don’t forget to follow my hashtag #BigYearO across all social media platforms to keep up-to-date with my progress!